Andrew Oswald: Labour economics

 The first area—stemming from his 1980 Oxford doctorate—was how to write down mathematical models of trade union behaviour.
-In the late 1970s, such research was unconventional.
+At the time, relatively few economists focused on mathematical models of trade union behaviour.
 However, along with the important 1981 paper by McDonald and Solow in the American Economic Review, Oswald's work was to become standard in modern textbooks.
 It included a 1982 paper, in The Economic Journal, which was the first to propose the idea of the ‘utilitarian’ trade union model.
 Later in the 1980s, he worked on theoretical aspects of labour contracts, with papers in the 1986 American Economic Review and the 1984 Quarterly Journal of Economics.
 A 1993 paper in Labour Economics argued that last-in-first-out layoff rules means that union indifference curves are locally horizontal.
 Then began a strand of empirical work on labour markets—particularly the then-unconventional book The Wage Curve (with David Blanchflower), published by MIT Press in 1994.
 This documented the discovery of a power law—with an exponent of approximately −0.1—linking wages to the local unemployment rate.
-Unusually for that era, it used data on 5 million randomly sampled workers around the world; this book went on to win Princeton's Lester Prize.
+The book drew on data from 5 million randomly sampled workers in multiple countries.
 Replications of the wage-curve finding have been found in a large number of nations.
 His other research on wage formation demonstrated the importance of rent-sharing in the labour market (Quarterly Journal of Economics 1992, Quarterly Journal of Economics 1996); it included it an Oxford University Press book co-authored with Alan Carruth.
 The fourth strand of work was on entrepreneurship.
 This led in particular to a 1998 paper, with David Blanchflower, in the Journal of Labor Economics with the title "What makes an entrepreneur?".
-This has become a principal reference in university and business-school courses.
-It is the most-cited paper of all time in JOLE. (source: Thomson Reuters Web of Science Database, 2013) Other work was on the idea that high rates of home ownership lead to a high rate of unemployment (in the 1997 Journal of Economic Perspectives) and that oil price shocks are a key driver of movements in unemployment (in the 1998 Review of Economics and Statistics).
+The paper is frequently cited in literature on entrepreneurship and labour economics.
+As of 2013, it was reported to be the most-cited paper in the Journal of Labor Economics, according to the Thomson Reuters Web of Science Database.
+Other work was on the idea that high rates of home ownership lead to a high rate of unemployment (in the 1997 Journal of Economic Perspectives) and that oil price shocks are a key driver of movements in unemployment (in the 1998 Review of Economics and Statistics).